MRAmin0/CS50x_Master/CS50x/project/README.md

-It was made 4 months ago and it takes me about a week it was my first university project so sorry for any bug/problem

-Have Fun !
+It was made 4 months ago and it takes me about a week it was my first university project so sorry for any bug/problem what I know is that I hate SQl And Also SQL Server Managmnet Becuase of the difiiculties that they have Have Fun !